shiv-sundar/YotabitesRPackageDemos/output-file/tidyr.md

 Introduction
 ============

 In this demo, we will take a look at a package called `tidyr` and its most used functions. `tidyr` is a tool used for cleaning up data for ease of use.
+All data can be downloaded from [this](https://github.com/shiv-sundar/YotabitesRPackageDemos/tree/master/data) repository.

 Getting our relevant data
 -------------------------